Skip to content

 Enable Toggle to activate this MWAN interface entry

 Metric Failover priority.
 Lower value = preferred.
-Interfaces with the same metric are load-balanced against each other
+Interfaces with the same metric are load-balanced

 Tracking Enable link health monitoring via ICMP ping